vondreii/vondreii-site/src/assets/articles/posts/creatingAListOfPostsUsingMarkdownOnYourAngularWebsite.md

 * You can create a class for the attributes you will display for each post (title, description, link, etc).
 * Use arrays `(like the post array)` or any kind of data structure to store and manage a list of each post in the backend typescript files.
 * Iterate over the list in the html.
 * Ideally you wouldn't have all the posts hardcoded into the posts array as shown in this tutorial, especially if you have so many.
-You would now need to modify this based on the needs for your website, so it would be better to have them dynamically being stored in a database (for example, Firebase or MongoDB).
+You can now modify your code to dynamically store the data in a database and print it out through the array (or equivalent).

 ### Resources